jhu-asco/aerial_autonomy/README.md

 ## Setup
 Run the setup script in scripts/setup/setup.sh to configure Git hooks.

 Install the following dependencies (lcov, protobuf, doxygen, doxypy, coverxygen, google-glog, class-loader).
-On Ubuntu 18.04 run the following in a terminal (for different versions of Ubuntu replace melodic with your ROS version)
+On Ubuntu 18.04 run the following in a terminal (for different versions of Ubuntu replace melodic with your ROS version):

     sudo apt-get install lcov protobuf-compiler libprotobuf-dev doxygen doxypy libgoogle-glog-dev ros-melodic-class-loader ros-melodic-ar-track-alvar-msgs ros-melodic-vision-msgs autoconf python-pip ros-melodic-serial ros-melodic-map-server libarmadillo-dev sudo pip install coverxygen

+For 20.04:

+    sudo apt-get install lcov protobuf-compiler libprotobuf-dev doxygen libgoogle-glog-dev ros-noetic-class-loader ros-noetic-vision-msgs autoconf python3-pip ros-noetic-serial ros-noetic-map-server libarmadillo-dev python-is-python3 sudo pip3 install coverxygen

-Install protobuf 3.1: (Alternatively, protobuf 3.0.0, which is default with ROS Melodic, can be used and these steps can be skipped.
+Install protobuf 3.1: (Alternatively, protobuf 3.0.0, which is default with ROS Melodic, or other later versions, can be used and these steps can be skipped.
 Check version with `protoc --version`)

     git clone https://github.com/google/protobuf.git
     cd protobuf